Pecan Squares Americana

 3 cups sifted all-purpose flour

-Butter a 15 1/2 x 10 1/2 inch jelly-roll pan and line it with aluminum foil so that the bottom of the pan and the sides are covered.
-(An easy way to do this is to turn the pan upside down and mold the foil over the pan creating a shell and then turn the pan back over and carefully place the foil inside).
+Butter a 15 1/2 x 10 1/2-inch jelly-roll pan and line it with aluminum foil, covering both the bottom of the pan and the sides.
+(An easy way to do this is to turn the pan upside down and mold the foil over the pan, creating a shell, and then turn the pan back over and carefully place the foil inside).
 Do not butter the foil.
 Place the pan in the freezer while you prepare the dough.

-Beat the butter until is smooth and add the sugar, mixing well.
-Beat in the egg, salt and lemon zest.
+Beat the butter until smooth and add the sugar, mixing well.
+Beat in the egg, salt, and lemon zest.
 Gradually add the flour until the mixture holds together (scrap down the bowl with a rubber spatula to be sure everything is incorporated).

 Now, press the balls of dough, beginning up the sides of the pan and then the bottom.
-Work out any thin spots and get it as even as you can.
+Work out any thin spots and make it as even as possible.

 Carefully prick the dough on the bottom of the pan at 1/2 inch intervals.
 Chill in the refrigerator for about 15 minutes.

 Preheat the oven to 375.
 Bake for 20 minutes or until the edges are slightly colored and the bottom is pale but dry.
-Maida goes into a lot of detail about the dough slipping and/or puffing up.
-I kept an eye on it (as she instructed) but only noticed it puffing up in one area.
-If this happens, prick it with a fork and it should subside.
-If the dough slips down the edges (which it didn't do with me), press it back with your fingertips (just don't burn yourself!).
+Maida goes into extreme detail about the dough slipping and/or puffing up.
+I kept an eye on it (as she instructed), but only noticed it puffing up in one area.
+If this happens, prick it with a fork, and it should subside.
+If the dough slips down the edges, press it back with your fingertips (just don't burn yourself!).
 Prepare the topping as the pastry cools.

 Pecan Topping